MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/number-crashes-and-hangs-in-win32-games.md

 ---
-title: Number of crashes and hangs in Win32 games, normalized by usage, in a year-long scale
+title: Number of crashes and hangs in Win32 games
 description: The measure aggregates telemetry from a 7-day sliding window into a ratio of crashes and hangs over runtime in Win32 games. ms.topic: article ms.date: 05/20/2019